Depth of Field

 For a quantitative definition of the depth of field, one requires a criterion for what level of defocus is acceptable.
 Different criteria may be sensible, depending on the situation:

 - One may define the limits as the points where the imaging quality, measured for example with a point spread function, become significantly worse than in the focus.
 Such a criterion, however, may not be sensible if the imaging quality in the focus is much better than required or usable.
-For example, for an image sensor of a digital camera it would not matter if the circle of confusion rises from one tends to one third of the pixel spacing.
+For example, for an image sensor of a digital camera it would not matter if the circle of confusion rises from one tenth to one third of the pixel spacing.

 - Therefore, one may alternatively define a certain diameter of the circle of confusion as the limit, irrespective of how small that circle can be for optimal focusing.